 ACC 333.
 Accounting Information Systems.
 3 hours.
-On demand.
+Sp.
+Even years.

 Practical application of the fundamentals of accounting and the accounting cycle.
 Hands-on use of computerized accounting software with a continuing realistic case will allow students to develop an understanding of how accounting information is developed and used.
 Prerequisite: ACC 233 Principles of Accounting II.